actions/stale/README.md

 #### enable-statistics

-Collect and display some statistics at the end of the stale workflow logs to know what happened during the run.
+Collects and display statistics at the end of the stale workflow logs to get a summary of what happened during the run.
 This option is only useful if the debug output secret `ACTIONS_STEP_DEBUG` is set to `true` in your repository to display the logs.

 Default value: `true`